Shawon00s/BrainyBalance_Intelligent-Task-Planner-for-Students/README.md

 - Input validation and sanitization
 - CORS configuration

+## 🛠 Troubleshooting

+### Common Issues

+**1. Server fails to start**
+- Check if MongoDB connection string is correct in `.env`
+- Ensure Node.js version is 14 or higher
+- Verify all dependencies are installed with `npm install`

+**2. Database connection errors**
+- Verify MongoDB Atlas connection string
+- Check network connectivity
+- Ensure database user has proper permissions

+**3. Frontend not loading**
+- Start the backend server first
+- Check if port 3000 is available
+- Clear browser cache and cookies

+**4. Tasks not displaying correctly**
+- Verify date format in task creation
+- Check browser console for JavaScript errors
+- Ensure proper authentication token

+**5. Mongoose duplicate index warnings**
+- This is a harmless warning about database indexes
+- Can be ignored in development
+- Consider dropping and recreating indexes in production

 ## 🎨 Design Features

-- Modern dark theme
+- Modern dark theme with elegant UI
-- Responsive design for all devices
+- Responsive design for all devices (mobile, tablet, desktop)
-- Intuitive user interface
+- Intuitive user interface with smooth navigation
-- Real-time data updates
+- Real-time data updates without page refresh
-- Interactive charts and visualizations
+- Interactive charts and visualizations with Chart.js
 - Smooth animations and transitions
+- Tailwind CSS for consistent styling
+- Font Awesome icons for better UX
+- Date-aware task filtering and organization
+- Color-coded priority system for tasks

 ## 📊 Analytics & Insights